DHTMLX/docs-todolist/docs/api/methods/unindenttask_method.md

 ### Description

-@short: Promotes the nesting level of the task to one higher level, depending on the nearby task in the data set
+@short: Promotes the nesting level of the task to one higher level, depending on the nearby task

 ### Usage